This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Step 4 – Plant

-When the carrot top has developed enough roots, The carrot stumps can be placed in a container filled with loose, porous soil to continue growing until you are ready to pick the greens for a tasty salad.
+When the carrot top has developed enough roots, The carrot stumps can be placed in a container filled with loose, porous soil to continue growing until you can pick the greens for a tasty salad.

 You can let them grow until they flower and harvest the seeds to grow your carrots.